Facts About Culture, Geography, and History of Comoros

 Moheli Marine Park, which rests within the Mozambican Channel, is unique in its own kind.
 It is home to coelacanths – a rare species of fish almost endemic within that region.
-It is also home to a variety of sharks and the humpback whales.
+It is also home to a variety of sharks and humpback whales.
 This is the easiest place to view the humpback whale off the East African coast.

 9. Comoros is the world's largest producer of ylang-ylang, which is valued for the perfume extracted from its flowers.

 Ylang-ylang is an endemic plant species in Comoros.
-Its oil is used as base oil for perfumes.
+Its oil is used as a base oil for perfumes.
 Despite its use in perfumes, it is an essential oil with plenty of medicinal values.
 One of its important therapeutic applications is in aromatherapy.